 Five portfolio construction themes

-We’ve been hitting this point for a long time, but the basic message still holds true: With ultra-low yields across traditional fixed income asset classes, investors need to cast a wider net.
-And we also think investors will soon need to consider how inflation could be eroding their purchasing power.
+We’ve been hitting this point for a long time and the basic message holds true: With ultra-low yields across traditional fixed income asset classes, investors need to expand their universe.
 As such, we suggest exploring different areas of the fixed income landscape, dividend-paying equities and alternatives such as real estate, real assets and private credit.

-But in doing so, it is critical to understand the types of risks this entails — and be deliberate in choosing those risks.
-To help in this process, we broadly categorize asset classes into buckets of interest rate risk, credit risk and equity risk.
-Each offers different yield and volatility profiles, and we suggest investors diversify across income opportunities and risks, as shown in Figure 6.
+In doing so, it is critical to understand the associated risks and to be deliberate in choosing those risks.
+To aid this process, we broadly categorize asset classes into buckets of interest rate risk, credit risk and equity risk.
+Each offers a different yield and volatility profile, and we suggest investors diversify across income opportunities and risks, as shown in Figure 5.

 All market and economic data from Bloomberg, FactSet and Morningstar.

 The views and opinions expressed are for informational and educational purposes only as of the date of production/writing and may change without notice at any time based on numerous factors, such as market or other conditions, legal and regulatory developments, additional risks and uncertainties and may not come to pass.
 This material may contain “forward-looking” information that is not purely historical in nature.

 Such information may include, among other things, projections, forecasts, estimates of market returns, and proposed or expected portfolio composition.
 Any changes to assumptions that may have been made in preparing this material could have a material impact on the information presented herein by way of example.
 Past performance is no guarantee of future results.
 Investing involves risk; principal loss is possible.